turingschool/front-end-curriculum/lessons/module-1/foundations-js-2.md

 By the end of this lesson, you will know/be able to:

 * Understand array literals and change/add values to them via their indices
-* Declare and call functions with or without parameters
-* Understand different types of functions and their uses
+* Understand more about functions and their uses
 * Understand variable scope

 # Arrays